drts01/presentation--ci-cd-101/slides/011-define_ci.md

 ## Benefits

 * Reduced Risk
+* Quick and Effective Feedback
 * Improve Software Quality
 * Greater Visibility
-* Quick and Effective Feedback

 <aside class="notes">
-* Every change is tested
+* Every change is automaticly tested
-* More reliable code
-* Track changes
+* making debuging easier
-* Easier to debug
+* also making it easier to refactor.
+* And can track all changes
 </aside>
 </section>
 <!-- -->